DATES AND VENUES – 2019 edition

 - How can secessionist claims be accommodated in federal systems governed by the rule of law?

-- What impact does federalism have on fiscal relations, divided societies and policy fields such as environment?
+- What impact do federalism and the rule of law have on fiscal relations, divided societies and policy fields such as environment?

 - What lessons can be learned from comparative practice?